louisejuliedelhaye/SANDI/README.md

 </pre>

 If you encounter any problem with the installation and/or use of SANDI on your computer, please make an issue on the repository so we can help you resolve it.

+## Known issue
+You might experience some issues with the vignette export in the single image processing page if you don't apply a resampling on the image.
+We are aware of this issue and are currently working on resolving it.
+Know you should be able to export the correct vignettes when applying the resampling.
+Sorry for the inconvenience.